mlukasek/M5_NightscoutMon/README.md

 dst = 3600 – your daylight saving time offset (3600s is +1 hour)

 show_mgdl = 0 – use 0 to display values in mmol/L or 1 for mg/dl

+show_current_time = 1 - show currnet time instead of last valid data time

+show_COB_IOB = 1 - show COB and IOB, values are grayed out if COB/IOB value is 0

+snooze_timeout = 30 - sound snooze time in minutes after press of the middle button

+alarm_repeat = 5 - sound repeat interval in minutes (alarm repeats only if alarm/warnign conditions are met)

 - following values are in mmol/L or mg/dl depending on the previous "show_mgdl" key value